coop-git/YamahaMusicCast/README.md

 - [ ] MusicCast: changes made with app are not reflected in OH
 - [ ] Research if it is possible to only change volume of Master without changing config.
 - [ ] Zone _main_ will always be present.
 Based on the value of zone_num, create the other zones dynamically.
+- [ ] Expose TotTime and PlayTime with UDP.
 - [ ] Autodiscovery (no plans yet)

 ###### v0.7x - In development